TEJA2K/Basic-Excel-Data-Analysis-Project/README.md

 4. Dynamic filters for region, gender, and occupation for deeper analysis.

 Download the file and explore the dashboard for interactive data filtering and detailed visualizations.
+## Insights
+1. Higher-income individuals are more likely to purchase bikes.
+2. Specific occupations, such as professionals, show higher purchasing trends.
+3. Age groups like "Middle Age" demonstrate distinct purchasing patterns.